 Cataract surgery removes the cloudy lens and replaces it with a clear lens implant.
 All surgeries sound a bit daunting at first, but cataract surgery with Dr. Carlson is routine and effective.
 Dr. Carlson will perform your surgery at the Phillips Eye Institute as an outpatient procedure with sedation, local anesthesia and quick recovery.
 During cataract surgery a small incision is made in the cornea.
 Through this incision, the cloudy lens is removed and replaced with an acrylic intraocular lens implant (IOL).
 This lens is very small and permanent, providing you great vision for the remainder of your life.
 The incision seals itself and no suture is generally needed.
 Antibiotics are applied and a patch or shield is placed over the eye overnight.

-Premium lens implants, such as ReSTOR® and Toric®, are designed to improve your vision to see near, far and in between or to correct astigmatism and improve your distance vision.
+Multifocal lens implants, such as ReSTOR® are designed to provide a fuller range of vision, without glasses.
 FDA clinical data shows that if you select these lenses, you may be free of your glasses for the majority of your day-to-day activities.
-The goal of the premium lens is to improve your ability to read up close (e.g., newspaper, prescription bottles, mail, etc.) and to also see crisply at distance without glasses, therefore reducing your dependency on glasses.
+The goal of this lens is to enable you to read up close (e.g., newspaper, prescription bottles, mail, etc.) and to also see crisply at distance without glasses, therefore reducing your dependency on glasses.

 Laser-assisted cataract surgery can create incisions more precisely and soften the cataract lens decreasing postoperative healing time and increasing safety.

-Our supercharged LENSTAR LS 900 is the first optical biometer on the market that provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
+Our advanced LENSTAR LS 900 is the first optical biometer on the market and provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
 The LENSTAR LS 900 is key to achieving optimal IOL prediction accuracy in surgery.
-By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including standard and premium IOL’s as well as previous laser vision correction (LVC) patients.
+By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal and multifocal IOL’s as well as previous laser vision correction patients.